RemiBou/remibou.github.io/_posts/2020-01-29-Test-your-JSInterop-code-with-cypress.md

 );
 ```

-Notice the line after the spy ([which is synchronous](https://docs.cypress.io/api/commands/spy.html#Syntax)) which changes console.log prototype, tgis makes the "instanceof Function" condition pass and my test run successfully.
+Notice the line after the spy ([which is synchronous](https://docs.cypress.io/api/commands/spy.html#Syntax)) which changes console.log prototype, this makes the "instanceof Function" condition pass and my test run successfully.

 I created the following Cypress command to reduce code duplication